sebastienrousseau/sebastienrousseau.github.io/_posts/2023-12-18-state-of-ai-and-quantum-computing-in-banking-a-2023-review.md

 - [**LLMa 2** ⧉][14]: With 1.6 billion parameters, [LLMa 2 ⧉][14] showcases versatility, catering to a wide range of tasks, including question-answering, summarisation, and translation.
 Trained on the Pile dataset and using the Transformer architecture, [LLMa 2 ⧉][14] proves its adaptability across various applications.

+- [**Google Gemini LLM** ⧉][26]: Unveiled in 2023, [Google Gemini LLM ⧉][26] represents a significant step forward in the realm of large language models.
+Touted as a successor to [PaLM 2 ⧉][27], [Gemini LLM ⧉][26] is designed to excel in various domains, including natural language understanding, generating different creative text formats, and applying knowledge to solve problems.
+With its ability to process multimodal data, [Google Gemini LLM ⧉][26] holds great potential for applications in areas like computer vision, scientific research, and healthcare.
+The model is currently available in three sizes: **Ultra**, **Pro**, and **Nano**, catering to different computational requirements.

 ### The Open-Source AI Revolution: Shaping the Future of AI

 The open-source AI revolution is fundamentally transforming the landscape of AI development, deployment, and utilisation.
 By making AI more accessible, affordable, and versatile, open-source technology is democratising AI's capabilities and paving the way for groundbreaking innovations and applications.
 As the open-source movement gains momentum, we can confidently anticipate even more transformative advancements that will shape the future of AI and its profound impact on our world.